gevertex/scroller/product_requirements.md

 - Player can land on top of platforms

 ## Scoring
-- Score displayed in top right corner
+- Score displayed in top right corner using 7-segment style vector numbers
 - Player earns 1 point per obstacle landed on
 - Each obstacle can only be scored once
 - Score resets on game restart

+## Game Over
+- Condition: Player touches the ground after having jumped at least once
+  - Starting on the ground does not trigger game over
+  - Only triggered after player has left the ground and returns to it
+- When game over is triggered:
+  - All motion pauses (obstacles stop scrolling, player stops moving)
+  - "GAME OVER" displayed in large vector text (centered)
+  - "PRESS ENTER TO RESET" displayed below in smaller text
+- Press Enter to restart the game with fresh state

 ## Controls
 - **Spacebar**: Jump (hold for higher jump)
+- **Enter**: Reset game (when game over)
 - **ESC**: Quit game

 ## Future Considerations
-- Game over condition (falling off screen)
 - Increasing difficulty/speed over time
 - Collectible items
 - High score tracking
+- Sound effects